 Step 6 - Set the structure

-Establish a rough structure for your blog post in advance.
-In order for your post to be found online, it must be constructed in such a way that it is easy for readers and and search engines alike.
+Determine a rough structure for your blog post in advance.
+In order for your post to be found online, it must be constructed in a way that is interesting to readers and search engines alike.
 Planning includes:

 First of all, think of a suitable headline.
 This should be a promise to your readers that you fulfill in your text.
 How will your readers benefit from reading your text?
 You should choose an exciting title that encourages readers to read on, contains the main keyword and consists of about 6 words.